Youth Services in PHA Communities

 Boys and Girls Club

 Boys and Girls Club has satellite clubs at 53-55 Riverton Park and 21 Popham St in Sagamore Village.
-During the school year, they are open Monday-Friday 3:00-5:30pm for youth ages 6 to 12 years old.
-Their summer hours are Monday-Friday 1:00-4:00pm.
+Their programs are for youths ages 6 to 12 years old.
+During the school year, they are usually open Monday-Friday 3:00-5:30pm.
+Their summer hours are generally Monday-Friday 1:00-4:00pm.

 Cultivating Community has a community garden in the Kennedy Park community, and they employ youth for their Youth Growers program each summer.
-If you would like to find out more information about Cultivating Community, email Craig Lapine or see their website.
+If you would like to find out more information about Cultivating Community, email Craig Lapine at email@example.com or call 207-761-GROW (4769).

 PROP Head Start operates sites at the Kennedy Park community center and Sagamore Village community center.
 Contact PROPinfo@propeople.org or 874-1140 for information and registration.

 Pihcintu, Portland's Multicultural Youth Chorus, works with many youth in public housing.
-If you are interested in getting involved in the chorus, email Con Fullam or contact them by the information listed at their website.
+If you are interested in getting involved in the chorus, email Con Fullam at firstname.lastname@example.org.

 Community Hope through Education, Empowerment, Training and Action (CHEETA) is a summer program in Riverton Park for teenage residents who are interested in the arts, social justice, and leadership.
-Contact Katherine Sitham at email@example.com for more information or see their website here.
+Contact Katherine Sitham at email@example.com for more information.

 The Nuer Narratives Project